jnoorul/stock-viewer/docs/docs/resources.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

-# Further Reading:
+# Further Reading

 Congratulations on completing the **Introduction to React** training! 🎉
 Now that you understand the basics, here are some **intermediate-level concepts** to explore for building more advanced React applications.